 One killed, two airlifted from wreck in Pointe Coupee Parish

-LETTSWORTH - One person was killed and two others — including a child — were airlifted from a wreck in Pointe Coupee Parish on Sunday.
+LETTSWORTH - One person was killed and two others — including a child — were airlifted from a wreck on La.
+1 in Pointe Coupee Parish on Sunday.

-The Pointe Coupee Parish Sheriff's Office said the wreck happened shortly before 7 p.m. along LA-1 near Highway 15 in Lettsworth.
-Deputies said the crash happened between a car with a single adult driver and another vehicle driven by an adult with three children passengers.
+State Police said 36-year-old Brittany L. Hughes of Hornbeck died after a pick-up truck hit her sedan head-on shortly before 7 p.m. along La.
+1 near La.
+15 in Lettsworth.

-First responders worked to extricate at least one person who was trapped.
-Deputies said one adult died at the scene.
-The other adult and a child were taken to a hospital by AirMed.
+Hughes had three children in the car at the time of the crash.
+Troopers said the children suffered minor injuries.
+One of the kids and the other driver — who was thrown from his truck—were airlifted from the wreck.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.